mitre/fieldmanual/sphinx-docs/Plugin-library.md

     - psh
 ```

-After you load the mock plugin and restart CALDERA, all simulated agents will appear as normal agents in the Chain plugin GUI and can be used in any operation.
+After you load the mock plugin and restart Caldera, all simulated agents will appear as normal agents in the Chain plugin GUI and can be used in any operation.

 ## Manx

-The terminal plugin adds reverse-shell capability to CALDERA, along with a TCP-based agent called Manx.
+The terminal plugin adds reverse-shell capability to Caldera, along with a TCP-based agent called Manx.

 When this plugin is loaded, you'll get access to a new GUI page which allows you to drop reverse-shells on target hosts
 and interact manually with the hosts.